 - Both can affect inflation in the economy.

-- RBI made it compulsory for the bank to maintain SLR and CRR
+- RBI made it compulsory for the bank to maintain Statutory Liquidity Ratio and Cash Reserve ratio

 |CRR help to control the flow of money.||SLR helps to meet a sudden demand of depositors.|